 Groom a German Shepherd

 The German Shepherd (GSD) is a very regal breed of dog.
 Created in Karlsruhe, Germany in 1899, the GSD is capable, fearless, and confident.
 They have that natural need to look good.
-If you consider getting a GSD for your companion, you should make sure that you take good care of every need, including grooming needs.
-GSD's have standard medium haired and long haired varieties that both require special attention when it comes to grooming.
+If you consider getting a GSD for your companion you should make sure that you take good care of the dog's every need, including grooming needs.
+GSD's have standard medium haired, as well as longhaired varieties.
+Both require special attention when it comes to grooming.
 German Shepherds are large dogs and you should be in control whenever you groom them.
 They have beautiful double coats that need to be taken care of.
 Other issues also need to be dealt with while grooming your GSD.
 As a responsible dog owner, you should learn to recognize grooming issues and resolve them so that you and your GSD can have a positive experience during every grooming session.

 How to Reduce German Shepherd Grooming Issues

 Make sure that you have a regular grooming schedule for your German Shepherd.
 This is the best way to make sure that his grooming needs are not neglected.
 Below are ways to reduce the issues that might arise regarding grooming your GSD:

 Take note that German Shepherds have a sleek overcoat and a thick undercoat for waterproofing and insulation.
 They always shed, so it's necessary to brush them one to two times a week.
 The brushing reduces the amount of hair that ends up all over the house.
 Brushing enhances the beauty and health of the German Shepherd's coat because it distributes the oil and removes dead hair.
 Getting rid of the dead hair eliminates the dullness of the coat and makes it shine more.